About

 Benefits of Tree Canopy

-Trees Available
+Trees List

 A species list will be created, with your input, based on your goals for your new forest as well as what will thrive in the conditions of your property.
 All species chosen must be native to Maryland.
+We strive to obtain trees which are over 5 feet in height and at least 1” caliper, but substitutions may need to be made based on availability.
 Below are examples of native trees that we plant.
-We strive to obtain trees which are over 5 feet in height and at least 1” caliper, but substitutions may need to be made based on availability.

 • Red Maple, Acer rubrum